ropensci/crul/cran-comments.md

 ---

-This version includes a fix to make tests more robust to internet outage
+This version includes one new feature.

 Thanks!
 Scott Chamberlain